5 Best Passive Income Ideas to Make Real Money in 2021

 First, you have to prepare your course outline and content plan.
 How will your course transform your audience when they are done going through it?

 Your course’s price is also an important decision when launching.
-Premium courses can be sold anywhere from $49 to $1,999.
+Premium courses sell anywhere from $499 to $1,999.
 Your price will depend on your audience’s needs and how in-depth you are going to go with the content.

 A good baseline is to aim between $199 and $499 when starting out.